Andreas Felder: Career

 His big breakthrough came in the 1984/85 season.
 In December that year he won the World cup competition in Thunder Bay, Ontario, Canada.
 He won six competitions in that season, but ended in 2nd place overall behind Matti Nykänen.
 At the 1985 FIS Nordic World Ski Championships in Seefeld, he won silver medals both in the individual normal hill and the team large hill.

 He won the FIS Ski Flying World Championships 1986 in Bad Mitterndorf, the 1987 FIS Nordic World Ski Championships in Oberstdorf with gold in the individual large hill and bronze in the team large hill events.
 He won the ski jumping competition at the 1987 Holmenkollen ski festival.
 In the 1990/91 season and won his only World Cup overall and also won the team large hill gold medal at the Nordic World Ski Championships 1991.

 He also won a silver medal in the team large hill at the 1992 Winter Olympics in Albertville.
 Felder finished his World Cup career with victory on 29 March 1992 when he won the ski jumping competition in Planica, Slovenia.
-After his retirement he became a manager in the Austrian Ski Federation (until March 19th, 1997).
+After his retirement he became a manager in the Austrian Ski Federation (until March 19, 1997).
 Afterwards he was a manager in the German Ski Federation's Nordic Combined Team.

 Ski flying

-On 9 March 1986, he tied the world ski jumping distance record with Matti Nykänen at 191 metres (627 ft) at FIS Ski Flying World Championhips on Kulm hill in Tauplitz/Bad Mitterndorf, Austria.
+On 9 March 1986, he tied the world ski jumping distance record with Matti Nykänen at 191 metres (627 ft) at FIS Ski Flying World Championships on Kulm hill in Tauplitz/Bad Mitterndorf, Austria.